odriverobotics/ODrive/Firmware/fibre-cpp/README.md

 # fibre-cpp

-This directory provides the C/C++ reference implementation of [Fibre](https://github.com/samuelsadok/fibre).
+This directory provides the C++ reference implementation of [Fibre](https://github.com/samuelsadok/fibre).
 Its home is located [here](https://github.com/samuelsadok/fibre/tree/master/cpp).
 There's also a standalone repository for this directory [here](https://github.com/samuelsadok/fibre-cpp).

 ## How to use